 Michelle Gross Daichman has 29 years of skating experience and has been coaching in various capacities throughout her skating career.
 Michelle is the Skating Director for the Pond Ice Arena in Newark, DE.
 Champion in the disciplines of synchronized skating, ice dance and showcase.
 She continues to compete with DC EDGE Synchronized Skating Team and in adult competitions.
 Additionally, Michelle is a member of the icenetwork production team for national and international competitions.
 She has a BA from Hofstra University in Journalism.

-USFS Gold Medalist in Dance (Adult), PSA and USA Hockey member with Category B Continuing Education and PSA Hockey II Certification.
-As a graduate of The George Washington University, she has experience in elementary education, and enjoys working with all ages.
-Jennifer specializes in Introductory Ice Dance, Hockey power skating, and skating skills.
+USFS Gold Medalist in Ice Dance, continuing to prepare for International dance tests.
+Professional Coach/Choreographer CER through USFS.
+USA Hockey member with PSA Hockey I and II Certifications.
+Graduate of The George Washington University, with experience in elementary education.
+Jennifer specializes in Ice Dance, Skating skills, and Power skating for Hockey.

 Coach Lana is a mother of 2 and has been instructing students at Skatequest for 9 years.
 In her early teens, her love of skating began with artistic roller skating and then transitioned to the ice after being inspired by the beautiful performances of the 1994 Olympics.
 With over 25 years skating experience, Coach Lana has been trained by the industry's finest and tailors this wisdom to her own students.
 She has coached hundreds of newcomers toward their personal goals, with a focus toward achievement of ones best, self-confidence, and enjoyment in sport.
 She is member of the PSA, USFSA AND WFSC through which she continues her certification as well as continues to skate herself.